Skip to content

 Warning

-Stop and think before using the coercing version.
+Stop and think before overriding the safety checks.
 If you’re reviewing code that uses it, ask about it.
 The library is trying to protect you from an error prone operation.
 The mechanism exists because sometimes you can know that it’s OK, but remember to stop and check first!

 Example